Tips to help avoid a chimney fire

 - Overnight burning or smouldering wood for long periods in wood stoves

-Tips to reduce the risk of chimney fire
+Tips to reduce the risk of a chimney fire

 - Chimneys must be swept on a regular basis this can be as much as three times in the burning season (winter) but at least once per season regardless of fuel type.